irarainey/vscode-applicationregistrations/README.md

 It has a dependency on the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), but only because it places the application registrations view into the Azure view container.

 ## Known Limitations
 Azure Active Directory stores multiple copies of data to handle large read volume and provide high availability.
 When data is created or updated, the change will eventually be applied to all the copies.
-Due to the nature of the Graph API queries used by this extension it is required to use eventual consistency when building the application list.

-This means that when you add or delete applications, you need to wait for all the copies to be updated before it will be returned in a query.
-This means that after these actions the list may not initially reflect your changes.
+This means that occasionally after making changes the list may not initially reflect the new state.
 If this happens just wait a short time and refresh the list again.

 Read more on [Eventual Consistency](https://blogs.aaddevsup.xyz/2021/08/why-do-i-sometimes-get-a-404-when-trying-to-update-an-azure-directory-object-after-i-just-created-it/).